WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## I setup my Workday (HR system) through an initial email but now that password doesn't work or I cannot login to my WEHI email

 The links you might have previously used to access Workday before your official start date will no longer allow access.
 Email hr [at] wehi [dot] edu [dot] au as this is the contact provided if you encounter any issue in regard to Workday.
 They will provided you with the new credentials to set up your WEHI email.
 You may need to go into Incognito mode to get it to work.

+## What courses in Workday do I need to complete?

+These are the key courses you need to do:
+- Law at Work - Privacy for the Private Sector
+- Law at Work - Sexual Harassment Prevention
+- Law at Work - Workplace Bullying
+- Law at Work - Anti-discrimination and Equal Opportunity
+- Acceptable Workplace Behaviour at WEHI

+These are the courses you could do if interested:
+- Understanding Risk Management
+- WEHI Child Safe Training
+- Workday basics

+These are the ones you can ignore as you are 100% remote:
+- Safety Orientation Program - Laboratory
+- Safety Orientation Program - General

+# Onboarding onto the internship program (Non-Workday)

 ## Given that the internship is remote, am I allowed to complete the internship while on travel?